tstromberg/tstromberg.github.io/content/posts/2022/openbsd-framework-laptop/index.md

 * Chromium / Google Meet: I never did get screen sharing to work, receiving only the following error: "Can't share your screen: Sorry, an error has occurred when screensharing."
 I was able to get it to function in Firefox by disabling pledge.

 * Zoom: With Firefox, Zoom reports `Zoom is not supported on your operating system`, but can be accessed using a User-Agent switcher extension.
-With Chromium, it works, but reports `Your browser doesn't support using computer's Audio device`.
+With Chromium, Zoom starts, but audio input doesn't work, reporting `Your browser doesn't support using computer's Audio device`.
+I haven't tried a user-agent switcher in Chromium.

 * Editors: While NeoVim is good, I miss VSCode.
 Perhaps [code-server](https://github.com/coder/code-server) will work with some elbow grease.
+It requires a newer NodeJS than is available in OpenBSD packages, and my attempt to build an updated resulted in SIGABRT issues.

 * Cloud Native: Many common cloud-native tools only exist in a Linux-based universe.
 Don't expect Docker, Kubernetes, Podman, LIMA, kind, minikube, or ilk to function in OpenBSD.
 You can still build & push containers using [ko](https://github.com/google/ko) and sign containers using [cosign](github.com/sigstore/cosign/).

+* Resume after Suspend: I don't know if it's a thing with encrypted volumes, but I have yet to successfully resume after suspend: The fan spins, I see a login prompt, but am unable to type at it.
+I haven't tried very hard to fix this, but it does mean scarier `fsck` sessions at boot time than I'm used to.

 ## In Closing